-During any period of suspension, the employee is not permitted to enter Trust premises without permission except for the purpose of attending a disciplinary hearing, seeking medical treatment, attending an Occupational Health appointment or accompanying a member of their family who requires health care.
-In any of those circumstances, the employee is required to notify the Trust in advance that he or she intends to visit the Trust and the reason for the visit.
+During any period of suspension, the employee is not permitted to enter Trust premises without permission except for the purpose of attending a disciplinary hearing, meeting with the Union representative, seeking medical treatment, attending an Occupational Health appointment or accompanying a member of their family who requires health care.
+In any of those circumstances,

+©Milton Keynes University Hospital NHS Foundation Trust the employee is required to notify the Trust in advance that he or she intends to visit the Trust and the reason for the visit (unless the nature of the visit is an emergency).